Monty0252/WeatherDrift/README.md

 ---
 ## Setup
 **Requirements:** Python 3.9 or newer.
-1. Clone or unzip the project and change into the project root (the folder containing `config.yaml` and the `src/` directory).
+1. Clone or dowload and unzip the project and change into the project root.
 2. (Recommended) Create and activate a virtual environment:
   ```bash
   # Create the environment.
 Only need to do this once.
 (Works for Windows/MacOS/Linux)